dromzeh/hyv-fps-unlocker/README.md

 ## Known Issues

-### Registry Method Limitations

-- Altering registry values will be ineffective if the game is currently running.
+### Can't be fixed

-- The game will overwrite the modified registry value(s) if you update settings in-game.
+- The game will overwrite the modified FPS value(s) if you update settings in-game, requiring you to run the unlocker again.
 - Options menus in-game may not function as expected.

+## Broken Menu Fix

+If you're facing issues with the unlocker, such as broken settings menus, you can fix this by just changing any setting in-game and restarting.
+This WILL disable the FPS limit set by the unlocker, requiring you to run it again.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Note

 I am not responsible for any damage caused to your system.
-Please use this program at your own risk.
+Please use this program at your own risk!

 ## License